Spinal Cord Injuries from Car Accidents in NC

 The Bottom Line

 A spinal cord injury from a car accident is one of the most devastating diagnoses a person can receive.
 In an instant, the ability to walk, use your hands, or control basic bodily functions can be permanently lost.
-The lifetime cost of medical care alone ranges from $2.5 million for paraplegia to over $5 million for high-level quadriplegia -- and that does not include lost wages, home modifications, or the profound loss of quality of life.
+According to the National Spinal Cord Injury Statistical Center (NSCISC) 2025 data, motor vehicle crashes remain the leading cause of the 18,482 new traumatic SCI cases that occur in the US each year.
+The lifetime cost of direct medical care alone ranges from $2.5 million for paraplegia to over $5 million for high-level quadriplegia -- and that does not include the additional $95,309 per year in indirect costs, home modifications, or the profound loss of quality of life.
 In North Carolina, where there is no cap on compensatory damages but contributory negligence can reduce a multi-million dollar claim to zero, understanding how these cases work is critical.

 How Car Accidents Cause Spinal Cord Injuries